pendulum-project/ntpd-rs/README.md

 ptpd -V -n -M -i <INTERFACE>
 ```
 where `<INTERFACE>` is the netwerk interface you want ptpd to use.
 Here `-n` disables clock adjustment by ptpd, and `-M` ensures that it runs in master mode only.

+# Support our work

+The first phase of our project is kindly support by the [NLnet Foundation](https://nlnet.nl/project/PTP-Rust/).

+We seek involvement and/or sponsoring of interested parties, see the announcement [here](https://twitter.com/tweedegolfbv/status/1504439532971827208).